dacharyc/prfocus-website/content/en/docs/settings/_index.md

 ![Screenshot showing the Archive and Inactive Settings option with the values set to the Inactive: 30 day and Archive: 10 day defaults](/images/archive-and-inactive-settings.png)

-You can override these global settings on a per-repository basis.
+You can override these app-wide settings on a per-repository basis.
 For example, if you watch many repositories in which you want to archive PRs right away, but one repository in which you want to leave closed or merged PRs in your dashboard view for a period of time, you can set the global *days until archive* setting to a low value, and customize the repo where you want it to have a longer value.

 For more information about customizing settings for a repository, refer to [Repository Settings]({{< ref "docs/repositories/manage-repository.md" >}}).